Angora Sewer Reach

 Forest and Fuels Management

-California State Parks (CSP) has implemented forest and fuels management projects in Washoe Meadows State Park every year since 1996.
+State Parks has implemented forest and fuels management projects in Washoe Meadows State Park every year since 1996.
 Projects have resulted in reduction of dead and dying trees and surface fuels and thus fire hazards and improvement of forest health. and wildlife habitat.